Credit Cards with Low Interest Rates

 Most low interest cards don’t charge an annual fee – Since most low interest cards offer fewer benefits than rewards cards, they don’t usually charge an annual fee.
 If you aren’t all that interested in rewards and just want to save money, choosing a card that doesn’t charge an annual fee might be a smart move.

-Some low interest cards offer 0% APR on purchases for a limited time – Along with generous terms for balance transfers, some low interest credit cards offer 0% APR on purchases for a limited time, usually between 6 and 18 months.
+Some low interest cards offer 0% APR on purchases for a limited time – Along with generous terms for zero percent balance transfers, some low interest credit cards offer 0% APR on purchases for a limited time, usually between 6 and 18 months.

 You may need good or average credit to qualify – Since low interest credit cards charge a lower APR than many competing cards, they are less likely to accept customers who pose a high rate of risk.
 In other words, you may need average or good or at least good credit to qualify for a low interest credit card.